jdeniau/julien.deniau.me/posts/2023-10-10-metck-fock.md

 ### The quick fix

-First replace nock `disableNetConnect` by "something" that will forbid all call to any ressource.
+First replace nock `disableNetConnect` by "something" that will forbid all call to any resource.
 ```diff
   beforeEach(() => {
 -   nock.disableNetConnect();